 Need to know what to do in your garden but don't know where to start?
 We've looked at 4 key areas for gardening and provided 5 top tips for each to help you make a start on your garden.
 Our 4 key areas of focus are:

-- Seasonal Gardening - we've covered tips for the whole year, not just the current season, but if you want to know more in detail about month-by-month gardening head over to Shedstore's blog
+- Seasonal Gardening - we've covered tips for the whole year, not just the current season, so if you want to know more check out our gardening advice section

 - Eco-Friendly Gardening - eco-friendly gardening is a huge part of making sure that you are doing your bit to help the environment while you enjoy your garden!
 Find out more about eco-friendly gardening here

 - Growing Your Own - growing your own food is becoming more and more important, and popular!
-We look at some great ways to get started here but for more information check out our grow your own posts
+We look at some great ways to get started here but for more information check out our

 Featured Image Credit: British Hedgehog Preservation Society

 Earlier this month, we caught up with British Hedgehog Preservation Society to talk about why hedgehogs are a gardener's best friend, how we can help cater for them in our gardens, and what they should be eating if you do find one in your garden.
 Check out our interview below!